Explanation of actions and places where muscle tears are likely to occur, and how to prevent and deal with muscle tears

 Classification of muscle tears

-It is a condition in which the muscles are slightly damaged, and damage is mainly seen in the thick part of the muscle (muscle belly).
+This is a condition in which there is slight damage to the muscle, mainly to the thick part of the muscle (muscle belly)

-It is a partial tear of the muscle, with damage closer to the tendon than degree I. It may take 3-6 weeks to return to competition.
+This is a partial tear of the muscle, with damage closer to the tendon than in Grade 1.
+It may take 3 to 6 weeks for the player to return to competition

-It is a complete rupture of the muscle, with damage closer to the tendon than degree II.
-In some cases, surgery may be required, and it may take several months to return to competition.
+This is a complete tear of the muscle, with damage occurring closer to the tendon than in a second-degree injury.
+In some cases, surgery may be required, and it may take several months for the player to return to competition

-Since each sport has different movement characteristics, the places where muscle tears are likely to occur are different.
+Since the movement characteristics differ for each sport, the areas where muscle tears are likely to occur also vary

-Muscle tears are most likely to occur in the front and back muscles of the thigh (quadriceps, hamstrings) and the calf muscles (triceps surae).
-Athletes can also cause muscle tears in the inner thigh muscles, chest, and arm muscles.
+Typical areas where muscle tears are likely to occur are the muscles on the front and back of the thigh (quadriceps, hamstrings) and the calf muscles (triceps surae).
+Depending on the sport, muscle tears can also occur in the inner thigh muscles, chest muscles, and arm muscles

-In athletics and soccer, it is said that muscle tears on the back of the thigh and calf muscles are likely to occur.
+In athletics and soccer, it is said that muscle tears are more likely to occur in the muscles on the back of the thigh and calf

-In this way, sports cause muscle tears in various places.
+In this way, muscle tears can occur in various places depending on the sport

 How to prevent muscle tears

-Therefore, you can see that it is necessary to stretch firmly on a daily basis and maintain sufficient muscle length.
+Therefore, it is important to stretch regularly and maintain sufficient muscle length

-It is said that the movement that causes muscle tear is when a strong force is exerted while the muscle is stretched.
-In other words, it is necessary to perform training that stretches the muscles and exerts strong force in areas where muscle tears are likely to occur even in daily training.
-In technical terms, it's called an eccentric contraction.
-Specifically, the motion of slowly lowering a heavy object while holding it, or the motion of slowly descending stairs are typical examples.
+It is said that muscle tears occur when a strong force is exerted while the muscle is stretched.
+In other words, in your daily training, you need to stretch the muscles in areas prone to muscle tears while exerting strong force.
+In technical terms, this is called eccentric contraction.
+Typical examples include slowly lowering a heavy object or slowly walking down stairs

-In addition to daily muscle training and warm-up exercises, train the muscles used in each competition with eccentric contraction.
+In addition to your regular muscle training and warm-up exercises, make sure to train the muscles used in each sport with eccentric contractions

-For those who have been careful about muscle tearing but have been injured, I will tell you how to deal with it.
+For those who have been careful about muscle tears but still end up injured, we will tell you how to deal with it

 RICE treatment